drossDS/Dan_Data_Science_Portfolio/README.md

   ![](Images/Unsupervised_Cars/PCA_coefficients.png)<br>
 <br>
-- Analysis also highlighted the effects of the gas crisis as a decrease characteristics associated with engine power coincided with an increase in gas mileage<br>
+- Analysis also highlighted the effects of the gas crisis as a degradation in characteristics associated with engine power coincided with an increase in gas mileage<br>

   ![](Images/Unsupervised_Cars/PCA_Gradients_Cars.png)<br>
   ![](Images/Unsupervised_Cars/t-SNE_plots.png)